dotbitHQ/dotbithq.github.io/register-das/open-registration-rules.md

 | 1~3 digits               | To be determined.                                    |

 ::: tip Notice
-As of 2022-04-18, .bit accounts have been release to 60%, and the release of the remaining accounts if still under planing, please stay tuned.
+As of 2022-04-18, .bit accounts have been released to 60%.
+The release of the remaining accounts is still under planing, please stay tuned.
 :::

 ## Release Plan 2022-03-09
-In consideration of fairness, only 60% of .bit accounts are randomly registrable for now.
+In consideration of fairness, only 60% of .bit accounts can be registered randomly for now.
-As .bit integrating with more DApps and .bit’s brand visibility enhancing, we think it’s time to release more accounts.
+As .bit integrates with more DApps and .bit’s brand awareness grows,.bit team believes that it’s time to release more accounts.
-With our brand upgrading, we hereby reveal the plan for accounts releasing.
+Along with the rebranding,.bit team hereby reveals the plan for accounts releasing.

 ### Plan for accounts releasing:
 2022–03–21 12:00PM(UTC+0), release to 40%；